 All US states, including Texas, have landlord-tenant laws in place.
-It can be difficult for landlords, especially those who are new to the business or unfamiliar with local legislation, to navigate these legal waters alone.
+It can be difficult for landlords, especially those who are new to the business or unfamiliar with local legislation or federal laws, to navigate these legal waters alone.

 Our comprehensive guide to Texas landlord-tenant law can help you understand your rights and responsibilities as a landlord.